IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 What Is IgA Nephropathy?

-Immunoglobulin A nephropathy is a form of chronic kidney disease (CKD) that affects the delicate filtering units in your kidneys, known as glomeruli.
-Its name comes from the proteins made by your immune system known as IgA antibodies.
+IgA nephropathy is a form of chronic kidney disease that affects the delicate filtering units in your kidneys, known as glomeruli.
+Its name comes from the proteins your immune system makes, called IgA antibodies.
 Normally, these antibodies help protect you against bacteria and viruses in your digestive tract, nose, and lungs.

 However, people with IgA nephropathy have abnormal IgA antibodies, which their immune systems recognize as foreign.
 As other antibodies attach to IgA antibodies to tag them for destruction, they form clumps called immune complexes that travel around the body in the bloodstream.
-These complexes are too large for the glomeruli to filter in the kidneys, so they become stuck in the form of IgA deposits, causing inflammation and damage.
+These complexes are too large for the glomeruli to filter in the kidneys, so they become stuck in the form of IgA deposits, causing inflammation and kidney damage.

 • Edema — Swelling in your legs or feet caused by fluid buildup in your body